 A little close-up of the platter… I love how it pulls out the various scenes from the four patterns available in the salad plates.
 The only thing missing are the birds that were featured on one of the plates.

-I cleared off the top of the refrigerator and prettier it up with my cake platters.
+I cleared off the top of the refrigerator and dressed it up with a few cake platters.
 You can see the wreaths a bit better in this photo.

 Do you ever decorate with preserved boxwood?
 Do you love the look?